CanPixel/BadOptics/README.md

 Using a range of political tests, presented to you:
 # THE GAMIFIED POLITICAL COMPASS [play in browser here!](https://canpixel.github.io/BadOptics/)

+You know what they say, opposites repel.

+Take your ideology to the ULTIMATE TEST as this collect-a-thon makes you hoard all your political beliefs together into one incoherent word salad.
+The faith of the political climate is now within your hands!

 _You can’t please everyone,
 ...but wanna try? 👀_

-The faith of the political climate is now within your hands.
-Take your ideology to the ULTIMATE TEST!

 [Go and take the test](https://canpixel.github.io/BadOptics/)